17156

 When considering an investment in Qualcomm, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.

 There are several reasons why we think Qualcomm is a great business.
-While we'd expect growth rates to moderate from here, its revenue growth has been solid over the last three years.
-Additionally, its stellar ROIC suggests it has been a well-run company historically, and its strong free cash generation allows it to sustainably invest in growth initiatives.
+Although its revenue growth has been mediocre over the last three years with analysts expecting growth to slow from here, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion.
+On top of that, its stellar ROIC suggests it has been a well-run company historically.

-Qualcomm's price-to-earnings ratio based on the next 12 months is 15.4x.
-Looking at the semiconductors landscape today, Qualcomm's qualities stand out, and we like the stock at this price.
+Qualcomm's price-to-earnings ratio based on the next 12 months is 16.2x.
+Looking at the semiconductors landscape today, Qualcomm's qualities really stand out, and we really like it at this price.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.